rancher/dashboard/PLUGINS.md

 - `@ranch/create-app` - a simple package that can be used with the `yarn create` command to create a new UI
 - `@ranch/create-pkg` - a simple package that can be used with the `yarn create` command to create a new UI Package

-Now we can create a new UI, first we need to set the environment variable so that yarn will look for packages in our local registry:
+Now we can create a new UI.
+First we need to set the environment variable so that yarn will look for packages in our local registry:

 ```
 export YARN_REGISTRY=http://127.0.0.1:4873